minutemailer/react-popup/README.md

 ## Install

-For now this component is only available as a CommonJS module.
-Install it with npm (`npm install react-popup --save`).
-The module exports a react component with static methods.
+Install it with npm (or yarn) (`npm install react-popup --save`).
+The component is API driven and means that you only render it once, on a global level.
 Here's a simple example:

 ```jsx
 import React from 'react';